Frequently Asked Questions

 Our goal is not to rush children, but to support each child in growing confidently and fully right where they are.

-• Light of the World Collective is designed to support and complement each family’s homeschool journey, not replace it.
+Light of the World Collective exists to support and enrich each family's homeschool journey—not replace it.

-Each family remains fully responsible for their child’s overall education and homeschool approach.
-Light of the World offers structure, connection and shared experiences that support what families are already leading.
+Each family remains fully responsible for their child's education and homeschool approach.
+Light of the World provides a supportive community, shared experiences, and opportunities for growth that strengthen the work families are already leading.

-• Yes.
-To ensure a safe, nurturing and developmentally appropriate environment for all children and guides, children participating in The Lambs group must be fully potty trained prior to the start of the year.
+To help create a positive experience for everyone, children participating in The Lambs cohort must be fully potty trained prior to the start of the program year and able to participate in a group setting with gentle guidance and support.

 Based on family interest and community feedback, we plan to expand beyond The Lambs and The Lighthouses to include additional learning collectives serving children through age 17.
 Our long-term vision includes The Builders (upper elementary and middle years) and The Shepherds (teen years).